Lake Cuitzeo: Sports

-The lake has different small island with prehispanic remains, one of the islands was used as a prehispanic cemetery.
-It is a perfect place for bird watching, in winter many different migratory species can be seen.
-It is also a beautiful lake to practice kayaking in the southeast shore, there is a convenient fishermen entrance at 19°53'16"N 100°55'05"W following a land road from the town of San Bernardo.
-This town is 13 km west from the entrance of Morelia's International airport following the free road to Zinapecuaro.
+The lake has several small island with pre-hispanic remains, with one of the islands was used as a pre-hispanic cemetery.
+Bird watching occurs at the lake, particularly in winter when many different migratory species can be seen.
+It is also a beautiful lake for kayaking, especially near the town of San Bernardo.
+This town is 13 km west from the entrance of Morelia International Airport following the road to Zinapécuaro.